jeremyButtler/alnSeq/README.md

 # This code is not running yet

-I have written the basic logic out for this code, but am currently in the process of dealing with compiler errors.
-  After compiler errors I will start debugging this code.
-  This means that it currently does not work, but will hopefully work in a few weeks to months.
+I have written the basic logic out for this code, but have just started to debug the code.
+This means this code currently does not work, but hopefully work in a few weeks to months.
 For an alternative, working version of this code please see the alingSeq folder at [https://github.com/jeremybuttler/find--Co-infections](https://github.com/jeremybuttler/find--Co-infections).
   The only major difference between the alternative code and this code is that this code will allow the option of